 Yes you read that correctly.
 A drug that enables a woman to pass the equivalent of a bowling ball out of her vagina without pain, is given as a remedy for hamstring tightness.
 And not once but twice.

 What follows is a ‘throw the kitchen sink at it’ approach which, had it been suggested for an animal, would probably not have passed an ethic commitee’s scrutinisation.

-I’m not suggesting that this is standard procedure in football, but if this kind of approach is being shared as a potential guide to dealing with such injuries, what else might be going on out there?
+I’m not suggesting that this is standard procedure in football.
+If however this kind of approach is being shared as a guide to dealing with such injuries, what else might be going on out there?

 Assessing the impact injury has on the muscular system.